.

 disorganize, disorganized, disorganizing, disorganizes.transitive verbs

-to destroy the organization of, systematic arrangement of or unity of
+to lack organization of, systematic arrangement of or unity of

 disconnected.adjective